xdrpp/stc/cmd/goxdr/goxdr.1.md

 option below.

 `-enum-comments`
-:	When enums an enum has one or more constants annotated with a comment, this options causes goxdr to emit a method `XdrEnumComments() map[int32]string` that contains the comment turned into a string.
+:	When an enum has one or more constants annotated with a comment, this options causes goxdr to emit a method `XdrEnumComments() map[int32]string` that contains the comment turned into a string.
 The option is useful if, for instance, you have an enum encoding various error conditions.
 In that case you can put a human-readable